sanket1012/Advanced-Lane-Line/README.md

 R<sub>curve</sub> = (1 + (2.A.Y + B)<sup>2</sup>) <sup>3/2</sup> / 2.A
 - And then you can get the average lane curvature of the two lanes.
 - For car position, you know that camera is on the center of the car.
 Idealy, the position of the car is in the middle of the two lane line.
-- so by finding the difference between center of the image and middle point of the two lanes we can find the position of the car from its center location.
+- So by finding the difference between center of the image and middle point of the two lanes we can find the position of the car from its center location.

 ### Final Output:
 - Once all the blocks of pipeline are executed the final output will look something like this: